Frozen Themed Birthday Party: ideas for lots of fun frozen inspired kids games and activities and frozen themed party decor.

 Before they started decorating the cookies, Heather had everyone write their name on a little tag, which stayed on their plate of cookies.
 After they were decorated we left them out on the counter to dry a little and then packaged them into cello bags, and attached their tags to take home.
 It worked perfectly.

 One of the great things about all these party activities is that they were fun for kids of different ages.
-The four years could do them all, and the ten year old could do the same activity but just with more detail -all ten kids at the party enjoyed every activity.
+The four years could do them all, and the ten year old could do the same activity but just with more detail.
+Therefore all ten kids at the party enjoyed every activity.

-Once the snowmen were finished, they got a sprinkling of snow added, and the top of their mason jar screwed on to make a pretty snow globe.
+Next the finished snowmen were sprinkled with faux snow.
+Finally we screwed the top of the mason jar on to make a pretty waterless snow globe.

 One of the last, but certainly not least little activities was building Elsa’s ice castle out of plastic cups.
 Way back when we went camping in the summer, Heather brought some plastic cups and our girls had a lot of fun stacking them –see the post about it here.
 She had the great idea of using clear plastic cups for the ice castles, and again the kids really liked it.
 Sometimes it’s the simple things.